ubco-cmps/data301_course/project/milestone03.md

 - record the steps so you can remember what you did.
 - allows you to repeat the steps reproducibly, without doing a bunch of manual and repetitive work.
-- make changes to thes series of processing steps so you can improve and iterate.
+- make changes to the series of processing steps so you can improve and iterate.
 - troubleshoot and debug errors in your processing.
 - allows others to reproduce your analysis.
 - if your data changes, you can update your outputs (report, images, etc...) easily without redoing all your processing.